darkobits/nr/README.md

 |-------------------------------------------|---------------------------------------------------------|
 | [`TaskThunk`](src/etc/types/TaskThunk.ts) | Value that may be provided to `script` to run the task. |

-This function accepts a name and a function, [`TaskFn`](src/etc/types/TaskFn.ts), It will register the task using the provided `name` and return a value.
+This function accepts a function, [`TaskFn`](src/etc/types/TaskFn.ts), and an optional `options` object.
 To reference a task in a script, use either the return value from `task` directly or a string in the format `task:name`.
+Note that in order for this latter method to work, the task must have defined `options.name` when it was created.

 **Example:**